Sharp waves and ripples: History and background

 Neuronal oscillations are important components of neuroscience research.
 During the last two decades, hippocampal oscillations have been a major focus in the research of neuronal oscillations.
-Among different oscillations present in the brain, SWRs are the first and only population activity that start in the developing hippocampus, but they are the least understood network pattern of the hippocampus.

-Originally, these large waves were observed by Cornelius Vanderwolf in 1969, and later John O'Keefe investigated SPW-Rs in more detail in 1978 while studying the spatial memory of rats.
-György Buzsáki and his collaborators studied and characterized SWRs in detail and described their physiological functions and role in different states of the animal.
+Among different oscillations present in the brain, SWRs are the first population activity that start in the developing hippocampus.
+Originally, these large waves were observed by Cornelius Vanderwolf in 1969.
+John O'Keefe investigated SWRs in 1978 while studying the spatial memory of rats.
+György Buzsáki and his collaborators studied and characterized SWRs in further detail and described their physiological functions and role in different states of the animal.

 These patterns are large amplitude, aperiodic recurrent oscillations occurring in the apical dendritic layer of the CA1 regions of the hippocampus.
 Sharp waves are followed by synchronous fast field oscillations (140–200 Hz frequency), named ripples.
 Features of these oscillations provided evidences for their role in inducing synaptic plasticity and memory consolidation.
-Among these features are their widespread effect on the population neurons in the hippocampus, and the experience-dependent content of participating neurons.
-Studies have shown that elimination of SWRs by electrical stimulation interfered with rats ability to recall the spatial memory information.
+Among these features are their widespread effect on the population of neurons in the hippocampus, and the experience-related activity of participating neurons.
+Studies have shown that elimination of SWRs by electrical stimulation interfered with the ability of rats to recall spatial memories.
 These features support functional role of sharp waves and ripples in memory consolidation.